ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 Each platform has slightly different font scaling behaviors, and the `'ios'` and `'md'` modes have been implemented to take advantage of the scaling behaviors on their respective platforms.

-For example, `'ios'` mode makes use of maximum and minimum font sizes to follow [Apple's Human Interface Guidelines for Typography](https://developer.apple.com/design/human-interface-guidelines/typography). `'md'` mode does not implement this same behavior because Material Design does not have that same guidance.
-This means that using `'md'` mode on an iOS device may allow for very large font sizes in headers and footers.
+For example, `ios` mode makes use of maximum and minimum font sizes to follow [Apple's Human Interface Guidelines for Typography](https://developer.apple.com/design/human-interface-guidelines/typography). `md` mode does not implement this same behavior because Material Design does not have that same guidance.
+This means that using `md` mode on an iOS device may allow for very large font sizes in headers and footers.

 As a result, we strongly recommend using `ios` mode on iOS devices and `md` mode on Android devices when using Dynamic Font Scaling.